-\emph{Introduction.}---Any dynamical process in nature can be modeled as a quantum channel.
-The simulation of quantum channels is not only a fundamental problem in quantum communication~\cite{BDHSW2014quantum,BCR2011the,BSST2002entanglement,Devetak2006triangle, BBCW2013entanglement,FWTB2020quantum,TWH2020application,CLMW2011zero,DuanWinter2015no}, but has also attracted broad interest in the topics of quantum thermodynamics~\cite{FBB2019thermodynamic,FBB2021thermodynamic} as well as general quantum resource theory~\cite{GourScandolo2020dynamical,RegulaTakagi2021one,ChitambarGour2019quantum}.
+Any dynamical process in nature can be modeled as a quantum channel.
+The simulation of quantum channels is not only a fundamental problem in quantum communication~\cite{BDHSW2014quantum,BCR2011the, BSST2002entanglement,Devetak2006triangle,BBCW2013entanglement,FWTB2020quantum,TWH2020application, CLMW2011zero,DuanWinter2015no}, but has also attracted broad interest in the topics of quantum thermodynamics~\cite{FBB2019thermodynamic,FBB2021thermodynamic} as well as general quantum resource theory~\cite{GourScandolo2020dynamical,RegulaTakagi2021one,ChitambarGour2019quantum}.
 Dual to the ordinary scenario of distilling perfect resources from noisy channels, channel simulation is the problem of generating a noisy channel by making use of noiseless resources.

-The celebrated Quantum Reverse Shannon Theorem~\cite{BDHSW2014quantum} concerns the optimal simulation of a noisy quantum channel by using classical communication, when an unlimited amount of free shared entanglement is available.
-It states that for the asymptotically reliable simulation of a quantum channel $\cN_{A\rar B}$ from system $A$ to system $B$, an amount of classical communication equal to the channel's entanglement-assisted classical capacity $C_E(\cN)$, is necessary and sufficient~\cite{BDHSW2014quantum,BCR2011the}.
-The entanglement-assisted classical capacity, in turn, is given by the channel's mutual information~\cite{BSST1999entanglement, BSST2002entanglement}
+Reverse Shannon simulation of a quantum channel refers to the task of simulating a noisy quantum channel by consuming noiseless classical communication, assisted by an unlimited amount of free shared entanglement.
+The celebrated Quantum Reverse Shannon Theorem~\cite{BDHSW2014quantum} states that for asymptotically reliable simulation of a quantum channel $\cN_{A\rar B}$ from system $A$ to system $B$, an amount of classical communication equal to the channel's entanglement-assisted classical capacity $C_E(\cN)$, is necessary and sufficient~\cite{BDHSW2014quantum,BCR2011the}.
+The entanglement-assisted classical capacity, in turn, is given by the channel's mutual information~\cite{BSST2002entanglement,BSST1999entanglement}

-where the maximization is over all pure state $\varphi_{RA}$ on system $A$ and a reference system $R$, and $I(R:B)_{\id\ox\cN(\varphi_{RA})}=S(\varphi_R)-S(N(\varphi_{RA}))+S(N(\varphi_{A}))$ is the mutual information of the bipartite state $N(\varphi_{RA})$~\cite{note1}.
-Here, $S(\rho)=-\tr(\rho\log\rho)$ is the von Neumann entropy.
+where the maximization is over all pure states $\varphi_{RA}$ on system $A$ and a reference system $R$, and $I(R:B)_{\cN(\varphi_{RA})}$ is the mutual information of the bipartite state $N_{A\rar B}(\varphi_{RA})$.
 Being one of the foundational components of quantum Shannon theory, the Quantum Reverse Shannon Theorem establishes that $C_E$ is the unique quantity to characterize reversible conversion of one channel to another assisted by free entanglement, and it has found applications in proving strong converse theorems~\cite{BDHSW2014quantum}, rate-distortion theorems~\cite{DHW2012quantum,WDHW2013quantum}, as well as results in network information theory~\cite{HsiehShun2016channel}.